A Sacrifice: Plot

 Meanwhile, flashbacks show that Martin lived with his grandmother and was very close with her.
-In between spending time with her and attending school, he goes to an environmental activist group lead by a woman named Hilma.
+In between spending time with her and attending school, he goes to an environmental activist group led by a woman named Hilma.
 The group participates in various activities such as group therapy and meditation sessions as well as hosting and attending protests in the city.
 At some point, Martin began bringing a girl around his age, Lotte, to the group meetings with him.
 One day, Martin gets home and finds that his grandmother has died and is heartbroken as she was the only family he had — previously when Mazzy had asked him about his family he told her that both of his parents died in a car accident when he was very young, and he was raised by his grandmother but that he does not live with her anymore and currently lives alone.

 A few days after the mass suicide at the suburban home, another girl is found having committed suicide by drowning herself in a lake with stones in her pockets.
-Nina and her team are called to the scene, but after inspecting the body Nina tells the police that they don't need to be there, as the girl did not have a shell in her mouth or the black mark on her cheek and was found alone, thus cannot be linked to the mass suicide and is likely just a one off.
+Nina and her team are called to the scene, but after inspecting the body Nina tells the police that they do not need to be there, as the girl did not have a shell in her mouth or the black mark on her cheek and was found alone, thus cannot be linked to the mass suicide and is likely just a one off.
 She and Ben also begin spending time together, and Martin brings Mazzy to a protest with Hilma and the rest of the group.
 Hilma is very welcoming to Mazzy and gives her the necklace that she is wearing.
-Mazzy begins listening to Hilmas talks and lectures on her own.
+Mazzy begins listening to Hilma's talks and lectures on her own.

-One evening when Mazzy has fallen asleep listening to a talk by Hilma, Nina asks Ben to meet her for a drink, so he leaves a note letting Mazzy know he’ll be at the bar down the road if she wakes up.
-Mazzy does wake up and comes to find him, only to see him kissing Nina outside the bar, which greatly upsets her as he had told her he wasn’t seeing anyone.
-The next morning, Mazzy confronts Ben about Nina and storms out of the house, stating that she will be at Elsa’s house.
+One evening when Mazzy has fallen asleep listening to a talk by Hilma, Nina asks Ben to meet her for a drink, so he leaves a note letting Mazzy know he will be at the bar down the road if she wakes up.
+Mazzy does wake up and comes to find him, only to see him kissing Nina outside the bar, which greatly upsets her as he had told her he was not seeing anyone.
+The next morning, Mazzy confronts Ben about Nina and storms out of the house, stating that she will be at Elsa's house.
 First however, she goes to the center where the group meets in an attempt to find Martin.
-He isn’t there, but Hilma comforts Mazzy as she talks about her parents.
+He is not there, but Hilma comforts Mazzy as she talks about her parents.
 Mazzy explains that when she was younger she got caught in a rip current at the beach when her father was supposed to be watching her.
 He froze up when it happened and her mother rushed in to save her; Mazzy worries that this is the true reason for their separation.
 Hilma does not contradict this idea and instead encourages Mazzy to distance herself from her parents.